ActiveDPO: Active Direct Preference Optimization for Sample-Efficient Alignment: Methodology

 \subsection{Selection of data to get human preference annotations}

-The selection strategy of our~\algo{} is designed by drawing inspiration from the principled neural dueling bandits~\citep{verma2025neural}, which has derived an uncertainty quantification on the human preference for the reward function that is modeled using the neural network (NN).
-Inspired by this, we derived the uncertainty quantification on human preference for our LLM trained by DPO and show its empirical effectiveness in~\cref{sec:experiments}.
-Consequently, our selection strategy is theoretically grounded and provides empirical effectiveness instead of using the heuristic-based method as in~\citep{ICML24_muldrew2024active}.
+The selection strategy of our~\algo{} is inspired by principled neural dueling bandits~\citep{verma2025neural}, which derives uncertainty quantification of the human preference for the latent non-linear reward function estimated using a neural network (NN).
+Inspired by this, we quantified uncertainty in human preferences for our LLM trained with DPO and demonstrated its empirical effectiveness in~\cref{sec:experiments}.
+Consequently, our selection strategy is theoretically grounded and demonstrates empirical effectiveness, unlike the heuristic-based method~\citep{ICML24_muldrew2024active}.